-Enter the size of your space on the same page:
+2. Enter the size of your existing hallway/common area:

-Choose the scope of your remodeling from the three options below:
+4. Choose the level of finish you want from the three options below:

 And there you go!
 An estimate for your hallway renovation is ready!

-With this estimate, you can analyze your finance options or hire a professional to get started on the work right away.
+With this estimate, you can analyze your finance options or hire a professional to get started on the work in your common area right away.

-We are happy to offer you options for professional remodeling contractors who have worked in your neighborhood and who have been vetted by your neighbors and your city.
-You can explore the contractor's profile, check out their online reviews, view all their previous permits, and ask around your vicinity about whether you should hire them.
+We also offer options for professional remodeling contractors in your neighborhood.
+You can explore each contractor's profile, check out their online reviews, view all their previous permits, and then ask around your vicinity before hiring them.